bcongelio/nfl-analytics-with-r-book/docs/index.md

 Kevin Clark, in a 2018 article for [*The Ringer*](https://www.theringer.com/nfl/2018/12/19/18148153/nfl-analytics-revolution), explained that despite not being as obvious as the sabermetrics movement in baseball, the analytics movement in the NFL is "happening in front of you all the time."
 The use of analytics in the NFL did, however, predate Clark's article.
 In 2014, Eagles head coach Doug Pederson explained that all decisons made by the organization - from game planning to draft strategy - were to be informed by hard data and analytics.
 An argument can be made, therefore, that Ryan Paganetti was the first analytics-inclined hire when he was brought on board in Philadelphia to build the team's analytics department.
 By 2018, Pederson believed in and trusted Paganetti's approach to analytics so much that a direct line of communication was created between the two during games, with Paganetti providing the head coach with math-based recommendations for any scenario Pederson requested [@awbrey2020].

 In just under five years time since the publishing of that article, it has become hard to ignore the analytic movement within the NFL.
 Yet, there is still so much growth to happen in the marriage between the NFL and advanced metrics.
-For example, there is no denying that the sabermetrics movement drastically "altered baseball's DNA [@heifetz2019].
-Moreover, as explained in Seth Partnow's outstanding [*The Midrange Theory: Basketball's Evolution in the Age of Analytics*](https://www.amazon.com/Midrange-Theory-Basketballs-Evolution-Analytics/dp/1637270968/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1656245879&sr=8-4), the analytics movement in the NBA essentially killed the midrange shot (briefly: it is more beneficial to try to work the ball in directly under the basket or two shot the 3-pointer, as the additional point is worth the slightly lower probability than a 2-point midrange shot) as well as the traditional, "old-school" center position.
+For example, there is no denying that the sabermetrics movement drastically "altered baseball's DNA" @heifetz2019].
+Moreover, as explained in Seth Partnow's outstanding [*The Midrange Theory: Basketball's Evolution in the Age of Analytics*](https://www.amazon.com/Midrange-Theory-Basketballs-Evolution-Analytics/dp/1637270968/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1656245879&sr=8-4), the analytics movement in the NBA essentially killed the midrange shot (briefly: it is more beneficial to try to work the ball in directly under the basket (for a high-percentage shot) or to take the 3-pointer, as the possible additional point is statistically worth more despite the lower success probability as opposed a 2-point midrange shot) as well as the traditional, "old-school" center position.

 Compared to both the NBA and MLB, the NFL is playing catchup in analytics driving changes equivalent to the death of the midrange shot or the plethroa of additional tactics and changes to baseball because of sabermetrics.
 Joe Banner, who served as the President of the Eagles from 2001-2012 and then the Chief Executive Officers of the Browns from 2012-2013, explained that some of the hesitation to incorporate analytics into NFL game planning was a result of the game being "very much driven by conventional wisdom to an extreme degree" [@fortier2020].
 Perhaps nobody encapsulates this better than Pittsburgh Steelers Head Coach Mike Tomlin.
 When asked about his position on analytics during the 2015 season, Tomlin explained: